lblod/app-digitaal-loket/README.md

 * The `vendor-login` service allows a vendor with an API key to log into `app-digitaal-loket` and provides said vendor with an active session.
 * The `sparql-authorization-wrapper` service proxies SPARQL requests from the vendor to `app-digitaal-loket` by intercepting the request and adding specific authorization rules to allow/disallow this request; these rules are defined in `config/sparql-authorization-wrapper/filter.js`.
   * `sparql-authorization-wrapper` checks whether a vendor has an active session by asking `vendor-login`.
-* The `vendor-data-distribution` service distributes data inside `app-digitaal-loket` to designated spaces, which is made accessible through the SPARQL endpoint.
+* The `vendor-data-distribution` service distributes data inside `app-digitaal-loket` to designated spaces, which is made accessible through the SPARQL endpoint; the rules defining what gets copied is defined `config/vendor-data/subjectsAndPaths.js`.

 ### Setup